Maibach Travel Award

 The American Contact Dermatitis Society is pleased to announce the availability of the Howard I. Maibach Travel Award that provides travel grants to the American Contact Dermatitis Society's Annual Meeting for the presentation of work (either an oral presentation or poster presentation) by investigators outside of the US and Canada.

 Each award provides a $1,000.00 stipend to defray travel expenses to the meeting.
-Our next meeting will be held March 16, 2023 in New Orleans and is held just prior to the American Academy of Dermatology’s Annual Meeting.
+Our next meeting will be held March 7, 2024 in San Diego and is held just prior to the American Academy of Dermatology’s Annual Meeting.

 This award has been made possible by the generosity of the Neutrogena Corporation and honors the lifelong contributions of Dr. Howard Maibach in the field of Contact Dermatitis.
 Candidates should be at the equivalent level of U.S. residents, fellows, or post-doctoral instructors to be considered for this award.
 This status must be documented by a letter from the applicant’s program director or supervisor.

 Those wishing to be considered for the award should: